Formula One Grand Prix (video game): Modern-day community and online gaming

 Despite the sheer age of the game and the fact that it is both technically and graphically inferior to modern racing simulators, F1GP still has a small community and on-going developments relating to the game.
 Prior to 2008, the forefront of this community was found at the racing game website SimRacingWorld.
-A single section was reserved for F1GP in which community information and developments, both historical and current were available to anybody interested in the game.
+A single section was reserved for F1GP where community information and developments, both historical and current were available to anybody interested in the game.
 The last update to the F1GP section of the site was made in April 2007, and the SimRacingWorld site was shut down in March 2017.
 The successor to the previously illustrated website was created on 14 January 2007 and it was a Yahoo group.
 This portal was originally designed to augment SimRacingWorld, promoting community discussion and allowing casual players to remain aware of new developments, but it has since expanded to contain a selection of files.
-Up to 1 April 2018, all new community developments were made available via this portal.
-However, it is clear that there was significantly more material on the SimRacingWorld website than on the group and thus it cannot be seen as a complete replacement.
+Up to 1 April 2018, all new community developments were made available via this portal, but there was significantly more material on the SimRacingWorld website than on the group and thus it cannot be seen as a complete replacement.

 A new F1GP community website was launched on 1 April 2018.
 The website includes a mirror of all the content that was previously hosted on the SimRacingWorld website and the F1GP Yahoo group portal, as well as new developments.
 Alongside the website, a new discussion forum was launched.
 It is a Google group that features a forum and a mailing list.
 The discussion group is regularly updated with new developments.

 One of the focuses of these communities has been on online multiplayer competitions.
 The ERace is an online multiplayer competition which uses the play by mail mode to facilitate a championship.
-This contest was announced on 11 October 2011 and is still running as of the current date.
+This contest was announced in October 2011 and is still running as of the current date.
 Competition updates are regularly posted on the Yahoo group portal for all those interested in the game to read.

 In addition to the play by mail mode, a competition using a direct Internet connection between two players has also been tested.
 The online gaming mode utilizes the game's built-in modem play and the serial port virtualization capabilities of the DOSBox emulator program.
 This method of playing F1GP over a LAN connection or over the Internet was originally tested in 2011.
 The method was fully documented on 1 June 2017.
 With the increasing speed and the decreasing latency of modern network connections, this type of multiplayer games is expected to become more relevant in the future.